sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              und Geometrie", Dissertation, University of
              Bayreuth, 2013.

 ..
+[FH2015]     \J. A. de Faria, B. Hutz.
+Combinatorics of Cycle Lengths on
+            Wehler K3 Surfaces over finite fields.
+New Zealand Journal of Mathematics 45 (2015), 19–31.

+..
 [FM2014] Cameron Franc and Marc Masdeu, "Computing fundamental
             domains for the Bruhat-Tits tree for GL_2(Qp), p-adic automorphic forms, and the canonical embedding of Shimura curves".
 LMS Journal of Computation and Mathematics (2014), volume 17, issue 01, pp. 1-23.

+..
+[FMV2014] Xander Faber, Michelle Manes, and Bianca Viray.
+Computing
+             Conjugating Sets and Automorphism Groups of Rational Functions.
+             Journal of Algebra, 423 (2014), 1161-1190.

 ..
 [FOS2010] \G. Fourier, M. Okado, A. Schilling. *Perfectness of
              Kirillov-Reshetikhin crystals for nonexceptional types*.